Singapore passport: Dual citizenship

-Dual citizenship is strictly prohibited by the Singapore government.
+Dual citizenship is strictly prohibited by the Singaporean government.
 A dual citizen may have acquired citizenship by birth in a foreign country, by descent from a foreign citizen parent, or by registration.
-Singapore citizens who voluntarily and intentionally acquire citizenship of a foreign country after the age of 18 may be deprived of their Singapore citizenship by the Government.
+Singapore citizens who voluntarily and intentionally acquire citizenship of a foreign country after the age of 18 may be deprived of their Singaporean citizenship by the Government.
 Foreigners who naturalise as Singapore citizens are required to renounce all foreign citizenships.
-Persons who are born outside of Singapore and have at least one parent who is a Singapore citizen may register with a Singapore consulate within a year to acquire Singapore citizenship by descent.
+Persons who are born outside of Singapore and have at least one parent who is a Singaporean citizen may register with a Singaporean consulate within a year to acquire Singaporean citizenship by descent.
 However, such persons who acquire foreign citizenship (by birth in a jus soli country or naturalisation in another country at an early age) must choose one citizenship before reaching 22 years of age.

 Singapore passports issued to dual citizens have their maximum validity capped at up to their 22nd birthday.
-They can be renewed for the usual 5 year validity free of cost after renunciation of foreign citizenship and completion of the Oath of Renunciation, Allegiance and Loyalty (ORAL) before reaching 22 years of age.
+They can be renewed for the usual 10 year validity free of cost after renunciation of foreign citizenship and completion of the Oath of Renunciation, Allegiance and Loyalty (ORAL) before reaching 22 years of age.